Alcohol addiction treatment can be sought through a private alcohol rehab or an NHS-funded rehab.

 Treatment averages 90 days.
 Free aftercare is offered to assist with maintaining sobriety after treatment.

 Specific clinics also provide complimentary 30 days of treatment when people experience a relapse.

 The amenities available in private facilities also contribute to successful recovery.
 There are luxurious rehabs with en-suite rooms, gyms, and on-site specialist addiction professionals.

-Some of them offer alternative treatment options such as music therapy.
+Specific centres offer alternative treatment options such as music therapy.
 Research supports the idea that this therapy motivates clients to engage in treatment .

-Most centres offer family support during drug rehab.
+Centres offer family support during drug rehab.
 Family can play an essential role in the recovery process.

-Therefore, some centres offer a comprehensive support programme to their clients and immediate family who have been impacted by their drinking habits.
+Certain centres offer a comprehensive support programme to their clients and immediate family who have been impacted by their drinking habits.

 With NHS, the vast majority of treatment happens out in the community where the individual is likely to interact with other active alcoholics making it harder to stop drinking.

-They liaise with community alcohol services to ensure continued addiction treatment after discharge from the hospital.
+The (ACTs) liaise with community alcohol services to ensure continued addiction treatment after discharge from the hospital.